 This appliance has a naked flame and as with all heating appliances a fireguard should be used for the protection of children, the elderly and infirm.
 Fireguards should conform to B.S.
-8423 : 2002 (Fireguards for use with gas heating appliances).
+8423: 2002 (Fireguards for use with gas heating appliances).

-It is important that this appliance is serviced at least once a year by a GAS SAFE registered installer and that during the service the fire is removed from the fire opening and the chimney or flue visually checked for fallen debris or blockages which must be removed.
-The chimney should also be checked to ensure clearance of flue products.
+It is important that this appliance is serviced at least once a year by a GAS SAFE registered gas installer and that during the service the fire is removed from the fire opening and the chimney or flue visually checked for fallen debris or blockages which must be removed.
+The ODS must also be changed and the chimney should also be checked to ensure clearance of flue products.
+These are conditions of the manufacturers guarantee.
 After installation or during servicing a spillage test must always be carried out.

-Rubbish of any type must NEVER be thrown onto the fuel bed, this could affect safe operation and damage the fire.
+Rubbish of any type must NEVER be thrown onto the fuel-bed, this could affect safe operation and damage the fire.

-Any debris or deposits should be removed from the fuel bed from time to time.
+Any debris or deposits should be removed from the fuel-bed from time to time.
 This may be carried out by referring to the cleaning section as described later in this book.

-Only the correct number and type of coals / pebbles must be used and only complete and genuine replacement sets must be used.
+Only the correct number and type coals must be used and only complete and genuine replacement sets must be sourced from BFM Europe Ltd.